JGCRI/gcamwrapper/README.md

 copy ..\cvs\objects\build\vc10\x64\Release\hector-lib.lib hector.lib
 ```

-### Setting up the environment variables to build gcamdebugr
+### Setting up the environment variables to build gcamwrapper
 Both R and Python builds are configured to find GCAM and the third party libraries which GCAM uses by checking the environment variables noted below.
 TODO: R on windows uses `mingw` as it's C++ compiler (a Windows build of GCC) and it seems unlikely it will be able to link with a Visual Studio built library.
 In addition not until R 4.0 does it use a version of `mingw` new enough to support the C++ 14 standard which GCAM uses.

 Python users will need to compile Boost.python if they have not done so already.
 To do so they should ensure `python` is found in their `PATH` and that the `numpy` package has been installed.
 Then they can simply: